Scraft161/Speedwagon-bot/README.md

 Adding your own features is simple.

 1. open `commands.js`
-2. add a new function at the bottom making sure the text you want to send is returned by the function (as type sting)
+2. add a new function at the bottom making sure the text you want to send is a properly formatted JSON object.
 3. add your function to the switch statement.
 4. done! enjoy your new feature.

-if you want to send embeds you need to return an object. this object should be constructed using the following template:
+if you want embeds the object should be constructed using the following template:
 ```json
 {
   "type": "embed",